 The beauty of Glasscubes being in the cloud is that you can access your account from any device with an internet browser.
 Set up and assign tasks, download and modify files, manage your shared calendars and join in discussions.
 Smartphone users also have the option of a mobile site which they may find easier to navigate than our full site.

 We understand that the security of our customer’s data is critical and this continues to be our number one priority.
 We are UK Government approved and accredited by UKAS with the ISO/IEC 27001 Information Security Management Systems certification.
 All of your data is remotely backed up and access to our service uses high grade SSL encryption to ensure secure data transfer.

 Glasscubes gives you “Connect”; a central place to share your organisation’s contacts.
-Use it to store information on colleagues, partners, customers and suppliers.
-It has Customer Relationship Management (CRM) functionality built in, so you can manage individuals and their companies, track sales opportunities, manage customer issues and log email communications.
+Use it to store and organise information about colleagues, partners, customers and suppliers.
+Create your own custom fields, assign tasks to each other and attach email communications that are visable to everyone.

 Bringing businesses together

 Extranets are distinct from intranets in that they are intended for users outside of the company, whereas an intranet's users are typically internal.
 Glasscubes can be used as either an intranet or extranet.
 Invite customers, associates or suppliers, in fact anyone that you need to communicate and share information with regularly.

 Cross-Functional Teams: 4 Experts Share The Good, Bad & Ugly

 A cross-functional team is essentially a group of people who have different skills but are working toward shared objectives.
 Most workers have been part of a cross-functional team at some point, even if only for a short time.
 For others, it may even be a regular occurrence.